-The Green Mountain Folklore Society is a non-profit organization that was founded in April 1948 by UVM Professor Leon Dean.
-The purpose of this society is to collect, preserve and make available the folklore of the State of Vermont for all of us, and future generations.
-This Society started out with just a few dedicated people and now has more than 130 members in Vermont and several other states.
-Meetings are held twice yearly in May and October.
+The Green Mountain Folklore Society was a non-profit organization founded in April 1948 by UVM Professor Leon Dean.
+The purpose of this society was to collect, preserve and make available the folklore of the State of Vermont for all of us, and future generations.
+This Society started out with just a few dedicated people and closed in 2014 with more than 130 members in Vermont and several other states.
+Meetings were held twice yearly in May and October.

 Membership includes bi-annual issues of The Potash Kettle Newsletter and annual issues of The Green Mountain Whittlin's.
-Dues are $10.00 per year.
-Please make checks payable to: GMFS and mail to: PO Box 394, Williston VT 05495.
+These publications are available at many libraries.

 Gabfest